How to Organize Your Taxes

 I highly recommend working with a local tax professional (unless you have a very basic return).
 The “big names” on almost every corner are good if you have a basic return, but those people are typically only there for a few months and likely won’t be in the same place next year.
 Develop a relationship with someone you can work with year after year.
 Remember that this person is working with really personal information, and it is nice if you don’t have to explain who you are year after year.

 Sheila Hansen, CPA is my current tax professional.
 She charges a flat rate to prepare income taxes (and she tells you that amount up front).
-You can contact her through her Facebook page at Hansen Accounting Services.
+You can contact her through her Facebook page at Sheila Hansen CPA.

 Create a Tax Checklist